Advertisement

 Yes, cats can stay outside in the winter but don't let your feline friend outside all night.
 There are a few things to keep in mind if you want to let your cat go outside.

-It's no secret, cats love to venture outside in the nature.
+It's no secret, cats love to venture outside in nature.
 They like to hunt and guard their territory.
-And even during a cold winter season, if your cat is used to being outside, he will be brave enough to face the cold temperatures.
-Make sure it has a shelter where it can go to in case it needs to rest or warm up a little.
+And even during a cold winter season, if your cat is used to being outside, they will be brave enough to face the cold temperatures.
+Make sure they have a shelter they can go to in case they need to rest or warm up a little.

 Also, don't let your cat go outside at night as the temperatures can get very low.
-If the weather is really bad and the temperatures are really low, don't let your cat go outside.
 This could provoke hypothermia and frostbite.
-He will have to stay inside with you.
-But you will have to make sure your cat gets enough exercise indoors.
+If it's too cold outside, they will have to stay inside with you.
+But make sure you play with them to ensure they still spend their energy!

-Ensure your cat has plenty of food and water indoors in case the sources he uses outside are frozen.
-Last but not least, make sure your cat is micro chipped and that the details are up to date.
-If a cat gets too cold outside, it will automatically look for a warm place and can sometimes venture far away from its home.
+Ensure your cat has plenty of food and water indoors in case the sources they use outside are frozen.
+Last but not least, make sure your cat is microchipped and that their details are up to date.
+If a cat gets too cold outside, they will automatically look for a warm place and can sometimes venture far away from home.
 So make sure you provide a warm shelter, enough food and drink and a nice warm and cosy place to rest indoors.

 Do cats become less active in winter?